 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.
 (This requires the Pro version which comes with full support and a 30-day money back guarantee.
 You’ll be prompted to upgrade when you click Update All.)

 After updating your drivers, check to see whether the issue still remains.
-If you continue to experience serious lag spikes, try out the next fix below.
+If it does, try out the next fix below.

 Fix 5: Use Hextech Repair Tool for automated troubleshooting

 Hextech Repair Tool is an automated troubleshooting utility provided by Riot Game.
-It can diagnose the tech issues you have in LOL and fix them, including the high ping issue.
+It can diagnose the tech issues you have in LOL and fix them, including high ping.

-You can download Hextech Repair Tool from this website:
+You can download Hextech Repair Tool on this link:

 After you land on the site, follow the instructions to install Hextech Repair Tool and run it.
 Wait to see if it can fix your high ping issue.
-If so, then you should be able to play LOL rather smoothly.
-Otherwise please move on to Fix 6 below.
+If you continue to experience the issue, move on to Fix 6 below.

 Fix 6: Disable your proxy & VPN